rweigel/magnetovis/README.md

 See the demo files in https://github.com/rweigel/magnetovis for example usage.

-This project is not ready for general use.
-Development is on-going.

 # Install

 An existing installation of [ParaView](https://www.paraview.org/download/) is required.

-The set-up script in `magnetovis` will check for compatability between the Python version distributed with the ParaView version that are installed and the Python version used for the `magnetovis` installation using `pip`.
+The set-up script in `magnetovis` will check for compatability between the Python version distributed with the ParaView version that is installed and the Python version used for the `magnetovis` installation using `pip`.

-Installation has been tested only on OS-X.
+Installation has been only tested on OS-X.

 ## User